Plans, permits, and a soil report.

 Where the building meets the well, the septic, and the propane tank.
 Rural plumbing decisions look nothing like suburban plumbing.

-- Groundwork goes in BEFORE the slab pour — mistakes are expensive to fix.
+- Groundwork goes in BEFORE the slab pour.

 - PEX manifold (home-run) systems work well for retrofit flexibility.